 JAG funds cannot be used directly or indirectly for security enhancements or equipment to nongovernmental entities not engaged in criminal justice or public safety.
-Based on extraordinary and exigent circumstances making the use of funds essential, BJA may certify a state's request to use funds for:
+Based on extraordinary and exigent circumstances making the use of funds essential, BJA may certify a request to use funds for:

-- Vehicles, vessels, or aircraft.

-- Luxury items.

-- Real estate.

-- Construction projects, other than penal or correctional institutions.
+- Vehicles (excluding police cruisers), vessels (excluding police boats), or aircraft (excluding police helicopters). - Luxury items. - Real estate. - Construction projects (other than penal or correctional institutions).